New Zealand's Next Top Model season 1: Episode 12: The Girls Get Ready To Rumble

-The girls are blown away by Victoria's grace and class and Hosanna uses this opportunity to trash everyone else in her confessional.

-The girls get a chance to meet Wendell, a former gossip columnist.
-She interviews them and asks tough questions - like about Laura's DUI, Hosanna's sports star past, Christobelle's attitude and Ruby's weight- then gives them feedback as to how they could have dealt with that better.
-All the girls bore her but she capitalizes on Laura's DUI and Ruby's story about nearly killing Victoria to make great tabloid better.
+The contestants get a chance to meet Wendell, a former gossip columnist.
+She interviews them and asks tough questions, asking about Laura's DUI, Hosanna's sports star past, Christobelle's attitude and Ruby's weight before giving them feedback as to how they could have dealt with that better.

 After that, the girls think they are getting a special treat at a spa.
 But there's a surprise twist because after the pampering, the girls learn they need to become spokesmodels for one of the products that was just used on them.
-Hosanna and Laura just ramble on throughout the commercial.
-Ruby is okay, but her delivery is flat.
-Christobelle was her usual sparkly self and she is declared the winner.
+Christobelle is declared the winner.
 As her prize, she receives a year's supply of Nivea products and an advertorial in Women's Day.